Housing Market Crash Ahead?

 Zillow’s estimates are very positive for future home prices.

-33 Major Crash Factors for the US Housing Market in 2021:
+34 Major Crash Factors for the US Housing Market

-- buyer fatigue builds to a truly precipitous point where any event could start the slide
+- buyer fatigue builds to a truly precipitous point where any event could stop buying

 - Attom Data reports homeowner profit from home sales has dropped down to what it was in 2008

-- buyer behavior becoming excessive — bidding wars with vertical price rises in some cities
+- buyer behavior becoming overzealous — bidding wars with vertical price rises in some cities

 - ibuyers such as Zillow begin to get out of the market

-- oil and energy prices soar and inflation rises create bubble-to-crash fears
+- oil and energy prices soar and inflation rises making buying unsavory

-- rising property tax hikes begin to hit middle income earners
+- rising income and property tax hikes begin to hit middle income earners

 - home prices ridiculously high and hit a point where they are completely unsustainable

-- government takes radical move to “correct the situation” for demanding homebuyers
+- government takes radical move to “correct the situation” by instituting tough new rules

-- China/US conflict sends stock markets crashing (invasion/war maneuvers)
+- China/US conflict sends stock markets crashing (Taiwan invasion/war maneuvers)

 - Russia steps up careless behavior toward the accusatory US regime